 Watermelon is a large fruit with a spherical shape.

-They are a special type of botanical berry referred to as Pepo.
+Referred to as a special type of botanical berry called Pepo.

 Its botanical or scientific name is Citrullus lanatus,

 species C. lanatus belongs to the Citrullus genus and to the Cucurbitaceae family of plants,

 all watermelons belong to the same family and genus of plants.

 It is related to fluted pumpkin (ugu), melon (egusi), pumpkin (Ugbogoro), cucumber and golden melon; they all come from the same Cucurbitaceous family of plants.

 Watermelons taste sweet and eaten raw,

 they are used in making fruit salad and juice,